 Not all of the following options are available for all homes.
 If you're looking for a fresh start with a new home, look for a one-story model with wide hallways and door frames.
 Choose a home on flat land that won't be difficult to traverse for someone in a wheelchair or with limited mobility.
 If you use a handicap accessible van, it's wise to have a large, attached garage to store it in and which can be remodeled with a ramp for access into the home from the garage.

 Of course, not everyone has the luxury to pick the ideal handicap accessible home to start with.
 Some of us have two or three-story homes on the top of hills with thin door frames.
 Don't fear- there's still plenty you can do to make your home accessible.

-Depending on the structure of your house, you even have the option of installing a port which allows you to unload a wheelchair from a van right onto your porch or deck.
+Depending on the structure of your house, you even have the option of installing a port that allows you to unload a wheelchair from a van right onto your porch or deck.
 There are many options to make the entrance of your home handicap accessible, no matter the model or size.
-Always consult professional remodeling contractors when taking the safety of your family in consideration.
+Always consult professional remodeling contractors when considering the safety of your family.

 Time To Rearrange

 The very first and most simple thing you can do to make your home more accessible is to rearrange furniture and even rooms.
 There should be a clear 32”-36” pathway throughout the home and especially around doorways.
 Low, sharp corners should be covered to prevent unfortunate accidents.

 Wheelchairs are typically under 30” wide but when they turn they require at least 32” of space.
 Older homes especially sometimes have very thin door frames that make rooms inaccessible to the handicapped.

 Here are your options if the doors in your home make it handicap inaccessible:

 - Removing the door is the least expensive and most practical way to save a few inches of door space, but it doesn't offer much privacy even with a curtain.
 Accordion doors are not recommended because they take up so much space when open and can very easily get caught on a walker or wheelchair.